Tarim mummies: Posited origins

+Mair's work has faced criticism from a variety of anthropologists including Zimmer, Schurr, and Thornton.
+Zimmer has stated on Mair's work:

+It should be clearly stated at once that those mummies do in fact present the scientific community with a number of big questions and most intriguing problems.
+There can be no doubt about the seriousness of Dr. Mair's scholary aims, but what pleads for extreme carefulness is his obvious emotional excitement which seems to have let him to a number of all too rash assumptions.
+The mixture of physical anthropology with human history has been discredited to the bottom by political misuse, not only but most spectacular in the recent past.
+Unwise intermingling of natural and cultural factors is still a major factor in nourishing racism all over the world in our own days.

 Zhang et al. (2021) proposed that the 'Western' like features of the earlier Tarim mummies could be attributed to their Ancient North Eurasian ancestry.
 Previous craniometric analyses on the early Tarim mummies found that they formed a distinct cluster of their own, and clustered with neither the European-related Steppe pastoralists from the Andronovo and Afanasievo culture, nor with inhabitants of the Western Asian BMAC culture, nor East Asian populations further East.

 Historical records and associated texts

 Chinese sources

-Infant Tarim mummy, son of the Cherchen Man, circa 1000 BCE.

 Western Regions (Hsi-yu; 西域 (Xīyù, Hsi^{1}-yü^{4})) is the historical name in China, between the 3rd century BCE and 8th century CE for regions west of Yumen Pass, including the Tarim and Central Asia.

 Some of the peoples of the Western Regions were described in Chinese sources as having full beards, red or blond hair, deep-set blue or green eyes and high noses.
-According to Chinese sources, the city states of the Tarim reached the height of their political power during the 3rd to 4th centuries CE, although this may actually indicate an increase in Chinese involvement in the Tarim, following the collapse of the Kushan Empire.
+According to Chinese sources, the city states of the Tarim reached the height of their political power during the 3rd to 4th centuries CE, although this may actually indicate an increase in Chinese involvement in the Tarim, after the collapse of the Kushan Empire.